Get insider access

 Lineup

 Anker has a somewhat simple lineup scheme, though you can find a variety of product types from budget-friendly to mid-range in each section.
-Some discontinued products are still available, and they can appear similar to new products, which can get confusing.
+Some discontinued products are still available, and they sometimes appear similar to new products, which can get confusing.
 For clarity, here are the current lines:

 • AeroFit = Open-fitting true wireless with over-ear hooks, meant for greater environmental awareness.